GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 Right-click on the two other displayed frames and select Follow — TCP Stream to examine the HTTP headers exchanged between hosts.
 Did you find the other message?
 Note that you can only follow one stream at a time using this right-click method.
 You will need to clear out your display filter before following the next stream.

-- 10 pts: What other message did you find (different than Q4)?
+- **10 pts: What other message did you find (different than before)?

-**Clean-up: Click the Close button on the Follow TCP Stream window when you have finished following streams.
+*Clean-up: Click the Close button on the Follow TCP Stream window when you have finished following streams.
 Click the Clear button to remove your display filter before continuing.

 Extract binary file from FTP session (15 points total)
 ==========